 Wall mounting is one of the best ideas to have a Dolby Atmos effect.
 This idea is becoming popular day by day.
-But is it a good or bad idea to wall mount speakers?
+But is it a good or bad idea to wall-mount speakers?

-The wall-mountable speakers are created with a technology that contributes to the wall reflecting frequencies.
+At A Glance: The wall-mountable speakers are created with a technology that contributes to the wall reflecting frequencies.
 However, if you wall-mount regular speakers then the wall reflection will amplify certain frequencies such as bass.
 The bass will be increased more than what is needed.

-Keep on reading as we will be discussing a solution to this bass boosting problem and I will also be explaining the reason for it.
+Keep on reading as we will be discussing a solution to this bass-boosting problem and I will also be explaining the reason for it.
 Also, what about ported and sealed speakers?

 Which Speakers Can You Wall Mount?